JonathanBennett/jonathanbennett.github.io/_posts/2016-02-03-feel-the-fear-and-do-it-anyway.md

 ---
 layout: article
-title: '"Feel the fear and do it anyway" [1]'
+title: "'Feel the fear and do it anyway' [1]"
 modified:
 categories:
 excerpt: